 6- Define in which app you’ll write on your phone

 Something I really struggled with was that I found it difficult to write on my phone (but the keyboard solved it), and I couldn’t find a truly great app to help me.
 I used Word, but it is hard to get it to sync with all your devices.
-Now, I’m experimenting with Evernote, because when you write there, it automatically sync and it will appear on your computer later.
-Google Docs also helps, although I don’t like how it looks like, and it makes my phone slow.
+Now, I’m experimenting with Evernote, because when you write there, it automatically syncs and it will appear on your computer later.
+Google Docs also helps, although I don’t like how it looks, and it makes my phone slow.

 You can also email it to yourself.
-Email is easy, simple, it looks like you are working if you want to be naughty and write at work, and you can email to yourself your latest version, so you always have a backup too.
+Email is easy, and simple, it looks like you are working if you want to be naughty and write at work, and you can email to yourself your latest version, so you always have a backup too.
 I might try it.

 So, define where you’ll write on your phone, so you only open it and start instead of having the temptation to do something else.

 I know they are very expensive, but it is bigger than a cellphone and easier to carry around than a notebook, so you can take them with you to work and when you go outside, so you have time to write.

 I have an iPad and I bought it for that.
 I don’t use it as much nowadays, but maybe I’ll resuscitate it and try to use it again to write.
 One thing that I hate about writing on cell phones is how small they are.
 It drives me crazy, so it may be a good idea to write on a tablet.
 My laptop is not that small to be easily carried around.

 If you don’t like the cellphone with a keyboard option, or the tablet, maybe a good old-fashioned notebook will do for you.
 For me, it doesn’t do much, because I love technology, I love that it syncs with all my devices, and I hate to write by hand.
 But it can be a great option if you don’t know what else to do.